Varuna89/To-do-App/README.md

 To mark a task as complete, click the checkmark icon next to the task description.
 The task will then be crossed out, showing that it has been completed.

+**4.Deleting a task**

+To delete a task, click the trash icon next to the task you wish to remove.
+This will immediately delete the task from your to-do list.